 BME 2018 delegate.

-Binna will then be joined by a panel of speakers including Amatey Doku, Vice President (Higher Education), NUS; Professor Iyiola Solanke, Chair in EU Law and Social Justice, University of Leeds and Professor Osama Khan, Pro Vice Chancellor, Students and Teaching, Solent University.
+Binna will then be joined by a panel of speakers including Jannett Morgan, Consultant, Professor Iyiola Solanke, Chair in EU Law and Social Justice, University of Leeds, Professor Osama Khan, Pro Vice Chancellor, Students and Teaching, Solent University, Alison Johns, Chief Executive, Advance HE and Susannah Hume, Director (Establishment Phase), Evidence and Impact Exchange.

 Who Should Attend